 5 Minutes or Less: Pine Cone Place Card Holders

-“5 Minutes or Less” is an ongoing series dedicated to quick and fun crafts and DIY projects that you can do in five minutes or less.
+These Pine Cone Place card holders are part of “5 Minutes or Less,” an ongoing series dedicated to quick and fun crafts and DIY projects that you can do in five minutes or less.
 This segment came to being because in our busy life it was difficult making the time for the involved and time-consuming projects that I love.
 We would love to feature your ideas too, so don’t forget to take lots of pictures of your next “5 Minutes or Less” DIY and send ‘em our way!

 Pine Cone Place Holders